farcaster-project/RFCs/01-high-level-overview.md

 The maker role offers a trade, via the public offer.
 Its proposal sets the amounts, the asset pair, and what role each participant takes in the swap.
 There is no special limitation on what a proposal can be in theory.
 The maker then sends the offer to potential takers.

-A taker inspects an offer and decides whether or not to engage in the trade.
+A taker inspects an offer and decides whether or not to engage in the offered trade.

 ### Swap: Alice & Bob